Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

-The Taurus Full Moon on November 5 is like a cosmic weighted blanket.
+The Taurus Full Moon on November 5 (or the early hour of November 6 for east coasters) is like a cosmic weighted blanket.
 It’s earthy, ancestral, and anchored in reality, but still deeply sensual and steeped in beauty.
 Venus rules this moon, and she’ll be in the final degrees of Libra at the time, which adds a soft, romantic, and artful lens to the emotional intensity.
 There’s an invitation here to release the need to hustle for worthiness.
 Let your nervous system downshift.
 Let pleasure be productive.
 Let simplicity be sacred.

 On November 7, Uranus retrograde shifts into the final degrees of Taurus, where it will complete its seven-year revolution through this sign.
 This is major.
 Taurus represents our values, our money, our bodies, our land, and our sense of stability.
 Uranus represents upheaval, revolution, and awakening.
 Over the next few months, we’re being asked to reflect: How have your core values changed since 2018?
 What financial, physical, or emotional risks have actually brought you closer to your truth — and what comfort zones have quietly been killing you?
 These final Uranian activations are wildcards, but they’re also full-circle.
 Prepare for the plot twists.